 The Clean Water Act is a powerful tool for protecting our waters.
-Part of Soundkeeper’s mission is ensuring that that protection is not weakened by national and regional rulemaking processes.
+Part of Puget Soundkeeper’s mission is to ensure that protections are not weakened by national and regional rulemaking processes.

 These are the most crucial problems affecting the health of our communities and our shared waterways.
 By tackling these problems, we can restore Puget Sound and have a thriving watershed that will support everyone living here for generations to come.

-Polluted stormwater – the rainwater that runs off our streets – is the number one toxic threat to Puget Sound, and Soundkeeper works to create policy, enforce pollution permits, and educate citizens about best practices to reduce the impact of stormwater pollution.
+Polluted stormwater – the rainwater that runs off our streets – is the number one toxic threat to Puget Sound.
+Puget Soundkeeper works to create policy, enforce pollution permits, and educate the public about best practices to reduce stormwater pollution.

-Agriculture is the leading cause of pollution to waterways nationwide, and a major cause of water pollution, closure of shellfish beds and closure of swimming beaches in Washington.
+Agriculture is the leading cause of pollution to streams and rivers nationwide, and a major cause of water pollution, closure of shellfish beds and closure of swimming beaches in Washington.
 Puget Soundkeeper works to strengthen policies addressing nutrient pollution and agricultural stormwater runoff at the State level.

 Historic pollution has contaminated many sites in Puget Sound.
 Cleaning up sites that harbor lingering toxic pollution is an important step to protect waterways and communities.

 Wastewater is used water that has been affected by domestic, industrial and commercial use.
 Wastewater pollution is a major source of contamination to Puget Sound.
-With increased population growth and industrial activity, strong requirements for wastewater treatment and improvement of aging infrastructure are critical if we want to protect our waterways.
+With increased population growth, industrial activity, and climate change; strong improvements for wastewater treatment are critical if we want to protect our waterways.